epilekt/PantheonOfDoom/README.md

 - 🔵 Mobs and bosses 🎃
 - 🔵 New structures and buildings 🧱

 🔮So far, no one has created a modification that turns Minecraft into an RPG, except for RobertSkalko, the creator of Mine and Slash _(https://github.com/RobertSkalko/Mine-And-Slash-Rework)_.
 But he was inspired by the game Diablo, if I'm not mistaken.
-My inspirations are the game **The Witcher 3** and **The Elder Scrolls** series of games.
+My inspirations are the game **The Witcher 3** and **The Elder Scrolls**.
 I also drew inspiration from the manga **Berserk**.

 😲 I will strive to create my own lore for my mod and exclude vanilla mechanics as much as possible, as I consider them a little childish and too simple.

 🤡 My daily life is filled with activities, the speed of development is unlikely to be outstanding, but I plan to do this regularly, as I enjoy this creativity.
 And I’ve had this idea for a long time, since about 2020.
-It's time to make your dream come true.
+It's time to make my dream come true.

-😊 Thank you for your attention!
+😊 Thank you for your attention! \
 _Epilekt_ 💩